-Family and domestic violence can happen to anyone, however it is most commonly committed by men against women.
-This information sheet is primarily designed for women experiencing family and domestic violence to highlight its interaction with particular employment law rights.
+This Fact Sheet is primarily designed for women experiencing family and domestic violence to highlight its interaction with particular employment law rights.

 The National Employment Standards in the Fair Work Act 2009 provide 5 days unpaid leave per year to all national system employees (including casuals) experiencing domestic and family violence.
 The leave is available in the event an employee needs to do something to deal with the impact of the domestic and family violence and it is impractical for them to do it outside their ordinary hours of work.

 Flexible working arrangements can include taking time off work to do something to deal with domestic and family violence such as going to court, the doctor or moving house.
 Flexible working arrangements may also include working from home, working part-time, flexible start and finish times or job sharing.
 It may occur as a one-off, occasionally, for a fixed period of time or indefinitely.

 The effects of family and domestic violence could have implications for workplace health and safety.
 Generally speaking, employers have an obligation to, ‘so far as is reasonably practicable, provide and maintain for employees… a working environment that is safe and without risks to health’.
 In certain circumstances involving family and domestic violence, your employer may need to take appropriate action to provide you with a healthy and safe workplace.
 If you have any concerns, contact WorkSafe in your state.

 Under the Fair Work Act 2009, workplace bullying occurs when ‘an individual or group of individuals repeatedly behaves unreasonably towards a worker or group of workers and the behaviour creates a risk to health and safety’.
 However, reasonable management action conducted in a reasonable manner does not constitute workplace bullying.